 PE and Sport has a high profile in our school and permeates many aspects of our school life.

 Throughout the year we hold theme weeks such as ‘Health and Wellbeing’ week, where children participate in a wide range of activities and have a ‘taster’ session of a sport or activity that otherwise they may never have tried.

 Classes have the opportunity to take part in structured play activities at lunchtime including football, bat and ball skills, skipping, trim trail and our outdoor activity play area.

-During our residential visits, children are given opportunity to participate in many different activities which may include assault courses and abseiling, fencing, archery and kayaking.
+During our residential visits, children are given the opportunity to participate in many different activities which may include assault courses and abseiling, fencing, archery and kayaking.